 Memorial Field is used for by the school for physical education classes and other athletic functions.
 Glenbard Township High School District 87 is in the process of upgrading Memorial Field, with increased seating and proposed lighting which would allow night use of the field.
 Use of the field would not be limited to school associated events.

 The district would also rent the field for other uses, which area residents fear will increase traffic in the area as well.
-During a District 87 board meeting earlier this month residents expressed concern over light pollution from the proposed stadium lighting, which could cost $300,000.
+During a District 87 board meeting earlier this month over light pollution from the proposed stadium lighting, which could cost $300,000.
 An online petition opposing the lights at the field launched Feb.
 1.

 The school board is looking for approval to submit a variance application regarding installation of the lights to the Village at its Feb.
 22 meeting.
 If approved, the variance application would likely be reviewed by the Village Plan Commission in March.